Updated on by Daniel Twigg

 - are there custom data fields that need to be accessed?

-These pieces of information can help you hone the areas of a system you’ll be working with.
+This information can help you hone the areas of a system you’ll be working with.

 Extrapolating a User’s Use Case